HOME FAQ LISTEN CONTACT STORE

 Wholesale Inquiries

 Why A Partial Capo?
-What Can I Do With One?
+What Can They Do?

 Get a bigger sound with the skills you already have...